 We recommend doing a backup of your WordPress site (files and data) before modifying any files.
-If you don’t want to back up your site yourself, then consider getting help from a WordPress professional, or use a backup plugin.
+If you don’t want to do site backups, then get support services from a WordPress professional, or use a WordPress backup plugin.

-You can read about a great WordPress backup plugin that can automate your site backups here:
+You can read about a WordPress backup plugin that we recommend using to completely automate your site backups here:

 FTP (File Transfer Protocol)

-This section explains how to set up both a browser-based FTP application to transfer files between your computer and your server using an internet browser interface and a desktop-based FTP application for transferring files directly from your computer or laptop.
+This section explains how to set up both a browser-based FTP application for transferring files between your computer and your server using a web browser interface and a desktop-based FTP application to transfer files directly from your computer or laptop.